13 Ways To Measure Sales Enablement Success

 5. Quota attainment (direct)

 Quota attainment is the percentage of your salespeople who are hitting their target sales goal during each sales cycle.
-In order for your team and your company to meet its quotas, each rep has to meet theirs.
-If you find you have team members who have trouble meeting their quotas, you can help them improve with coaching, training, and enhancing their knowledge.
+Each rep has to meet their quotas for your team and your company to meet its quotas.
+If you have team members who have trouble meeting their quotas, you can help them improve with sales coaching, training, and enhancing their knowledge.

 At the end of each month, log the individual sales for all your sales reps.
 You can also compare each sales rep’s quota attainment to their performance in previous quarters or previous years to identify patterns.
 For example, maybe they performed better after they received training on a specific skill last year, and now they need a refresher course on that skill.